Kilt, Black Watch tartan

 A kilt pin

 Many kilt wearers are always wearing a kilt pin.
 It is cheap, and if you want one, buy one, and wear it.
-Also, for casual wear.
+Also, for casual wear, it is OK.

 Kilt pin